akbarjorayev/games/README.md

-# game
+# AJ-Games
-Play games with AJ-Game
+Play games with AJ-Games